Tom Barrasso

 Thomas Patrick Barrasso (born March 31, 1965) is an American professional ice hockey coach and former professional ice hockey goaltender.
 He played in the National Hockey League (NHL) for 18 seasons.
-He began his time in the NHL with the Buffalo Sabres, who selected him fifth overall in the 1983 NHL Entry Draft out of high school.
+Barrasso began his time in the NHL with the Buffalo Sabres, who selected him fifth overall in the 1983 NHL Entry Draft out of high school.
 He was traded to the Pittsburgh Penguins in 1988, where he would best be remembered and spend the majority of his career.
-He spent parts of 12 seasons with the Penguins, and was a Stanley Cup champion in 1991 and 1992.
+Barrasso spent parts of 12 seasons with the Penguins, and was a Stanley Cup champion in 1991 and 1992.
 After being traded to the Ottawa Senators in March 2000 and sitting out the 2000–01 season, his final two seasons were split playing for the Carolina Hurricanes, Toronto Maple Leafs, and St. Louis Blues.
-He was inducted into the United States Hockey Hall of Fame in 2009.
+Barrasso was inducted into the United States Hockey Hall of Fame in 2009 and was inducted into the Hockey Hall of Fame in 2023.

 After retiring as a player, Barrasso served on the coaching staff of the NHL's Carolina Hurricanes.
 In 2012, Barrasso was hired by Metallurg Magnitogorsk of the Kontinental Hockey League (KHL) as a member of its coaching staff.
-In 2016 he joined Asiago Hockey of the Alps Hockey League as their head coach, winning the 2017–18 league championship.
-In October 2018, Barrasso was hired as head coach of the EIHL's Sheffield Steelers.
+In 2016, he joined Asiago Hockey of the Alps Hockey League as their head coach, winning the 2017–18 league championship.
+In October 2018, Barrasso was hired as head coach of the EIHL's Sheffield Steelers, where he coached for a year.

 Playing career

 Early career

 Barrasso grew up in the town of Stow, Massachusetts, playing ice hockey on an outdoor rink.
-He started playing goaltender at the age of five years and by the time he was a teenager, was playing in net for Acton-Boxborough with fellow NHL players Bob Sweeney and Jeff Norton.
+He started playing goaltender at the age of five years and by the time he was a teenager, was playing in net for Acton-Boxborough with fellow NHL players Bob Sweeney and Jeff Norton, as well as fellow goalie Kelly Dyer.
 Barrasso was considered one of the most promising American goaltending prospects of all time.
 He was drafted by the Buffalo Sabres with the fifth overall pick in 1983.
 Skipping a college career, he went straight from high school to the NHL.
 At the time of his debut with the Sabres on October 5, 1983, less than six months after graduating from high school, Barrasso was the youngest goaltender to play and win a game in the NHL since Harry Lumley nearly forty years prior.
 He won the Calder Memorial Trophy and Vezina Trophy in his first season, becoming the third player to win both awards in the same year.